aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/annotations/_index.md

 You are able to do the following:

-- [Delete Annotation](/pdf/nodejs-cpp/delete-annotation/) - this section explains how to delete annotations from your PDF with Node.js.
+- [Delete Annotation](/pdf/nodejs-cpp/delete-annotation/) - this section explains how to delete annotations from your PDF in the Node.js environment.